Urbangarde: History

 Urbangarde also participated in several seasons of the TV program Japan in Motion (NOLIFE TV), which eventually led them to perform live at the Toulouse Game Show in December 2012.
 Since then, the band has had an ever-growing fanbase in France.
-The band performed at Paris' anime mega-fest Japan Expo in July 2013 and then released their greatest hits compilation Koi to Kakumei to URBANGARDE featuring their new opus "Tokai no Alice".
+The band performed at Paris's anime convention Japan Expo in July 2013 and then released their greatest hits compilation Koi to Kakumei to URBANGARDE featuring their new opus "Tokai no Alice".

-Urbangarde's new album Utsukushii Kuni came out in June 2014.
+Urbangarde's album Utsukushii Kuni was released in June 2014.
 The title "Utsukushii Kuni" (Beautiful Country) is a play on words, as the band intentionally used the incorrect Chinese character 鬱 (utsu=depression) instead of 美しい(utsukushii=beautiful) for the album's name.
 The album features artwork by Makoto Aida, a contemporary Japanese painter renowned for his provocative works of manga, painting, video, photography and sculpture.